Graduate attributes and Learning outcomes

 Program learning outcomes and its links to the graduate attributes are uploaded in the University’s PeopleSoft system, allowing achievement of the learning outcomes and graduate attributes to be recorded on students’ official University record via the Australian Higher Education Graduation Statement (AHEGS).

 Your Faculty contact can advise on any administrative or faculty approval processes relating to the revision of program learning outcomes to include mapping to the graduate attributes.
 Revised program learning outcomes will be provided by your Deputy Dean (Learning and Teaching) to Learning and Quality Support for upload into the PeopleSoft system.
+Updated program learning outcomes are due to Learning and Quality Support by Friday 26 November 2021.

 Course learning outcomes